-A research project on e-textile circuits and soft interfaces for making noise with electronics, Stitch Synth is motivated by the hidden history of women in electronics (and electronic music, and more) and the potential for e-textiles to develope new ways of making electronic circuits, and new ways to interact with them.
+A research project on e-textile circuits and soft interfaces for making noise with electronics, Stitch Synth is motivated by the hidden history of women in electronics (and electronic music, and more) and the potential for e-textiles to develop new ways of making electronic circuits, and new ways to interact with them.

-PLAY / LEARN / MAKE / HACK#
+PLAY / MAKE / LEARN / HACK#

 Playing Stitch Synth is easy!
 Snap the modules together, plug it into a speaker, and touch / press / pull the sensors to make different sounds.

 Go to the PLAY page for more information on how to play Stitch Synth.

 You can make your own Stitch Synth!
 Access to certain toosl - a laser cutter, embroidery machine, and a soldering iron - will help, but you can make some or even all of the modules without them.

 For detailed instructions go to the MAKE page.